UK inflation rate falls as clothes prices drop

 Published

-A fall in the price of clothing and second-hand cars helped to push inflation down to 0.4% last month.Full Article
+A fall in the price of clothing and second-hand cars offset a rise in fuel costs last month.Full Article

 Published

-A fall in the price of clothing and second-hand cars helped to push inflation down to 0.4% last month.Full Article
+A fall in the price of clothing and second-hand cars offset a rise in fuel costs last month.Full Article

 At its meeting on March 19, 2021, the Monetary Policy Committee (MPC) of State Bank of Pakistan (SBP) decided to maintain the..